Induced Disjoint Paths in AT-free Graphs

-In the latter case, we call $vw$ a \emph{conflict edge} and both $v$ and $w$ \emph{conflict vertices}. \end{definition} Note that it would appear another potential conflict between paths $P_a'$, $P_b'$ in $G_a$ and $G_b$ can occur, namely if there is an edge between an endpoint $v$ of (say) $P_a'$ and an internal vertex $w$ of $P_b'$.
+In the latter case, we call $vw$ a \emph{conflict edge} and both $v$ and $w$ \emph{conflict vertices}.

+Note that it would appear another potential conflict between paths $P_a'$, $P_b'$ in $G_a$ and $G_b$ can occur, namely if there is an edge between an endpoint $v$ of (say) $P_a'$ and an internal vertex $w$ of $P_b'$.
 However, then $w \not\in V_{G_b}$ by definition (a contradiction) or $v \in \{s_b,t_b\}$ (which is allowed).
 Hence, if we are able to find paths $P'_l$ for all $(s_l,t_l) \in S_i$ such that $P'_l$ is an induced path in $G_l$ and the paths do not conflict, then these paths form a mutually induced set of paths.

 Intuitively, ensuring there are no conflicts would be relatively straightforward to guarantee for pairs whose path vertices are not on $D_i$, because by combining that they should have length at most~$3$ by Lemma~\ref{lem:subdiv} and an argument that we need to consider few such pairs at any point in time, this limits the potential of conflict to polynomially many choices.
 However, for the other terminal pairs, this is much more complicated, because their paths $P'_l$ can have arbitrary length.